davidjguru/davidjguru.github.io/_posts/2019-8-15-Drupal-fast-tips-using-links-in-drupal-8.md

 return $output;
 ```
 But this previous code block is not exact, it is not complete.
-We end up forming a render array and returning it but from where? it's time to take a step further and observe the whole case within a function belonging to a Controller.
+We end up
+ forming a render array and returning it but from where?
+It's time to take a step further and observe the whole case within a function belonging to a Controller.

 ## Example: case use